dwarkeshsp/PopperPlay/src/components/philosophy/Philosophy.md

 Advertisements are perhaps even worse.
 They create an incentive to optimize for click-bait and distraction, and they destroy the user experience.
 It seems like every time I read something online, I am cringing at the sight of popups and banners replacing my article.

-But as PopperPlay grows, I will need money to pay for servers and to support the time I am spending in building features and improving the site.
-I need your ideas about [how I should monetize](https://popperplay.com/problem/Ri7rf6GspvuCuuVL1274).

 ## Peer to Peer Donations

-Here's what I'm considering.
-People can donate to others who they think are solving interesting problems, and PopperPlay will receive a percentage of each donation.
+Eventually, people will be able to donate to others who they think are solving interesting problems, and PopperPlay will receive a percentage of each donation.

 This way, we can help people escape from existing channels.
 People will be able to sustain a life of creating knowledge.
 Creativity and fun no longer need to be shackled by dull problems like day jobs, gatekeeping, and bureaucracy.